UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 8._

 **PubChem Compound --> PubMed Citations OR PubMed MeSH**\
-**Description: Search for CID 174076, find related PubMed citations and related PubMed via MeSH (Entrez links pccompound_pubmed and pccompound_pubmed_mesh)**.
+**Description: Search for CID in PubChem Compound, find related PubMed citations and related PubMed via MeSH.**

-It is tricky, but it does appear that you can combine `elink` queries in the same database (e.g., PubMed).
-So, if we want to retrieve PubMed literature related to PubChem CID 174076 for both the pccompound_pubmed and pccompound_pubmed_mesh Entrez links in one dataset, we combine the `esearch` queries with an OR operator:
+It appears that you can combine `elink` queries, with either the same Entrez link or a different Entrez link, but within the same database.
+For example, if we want to retrieve PubMed literature related to PubChem CID 174076 for both the `pccompound_pubmed` and `pccompound_pubmed_mesh` Entrez links in one dataset, we combine two separate `elink` queries with an OR operator:

 ```console